-Name of Parent/Guardian: Address of Parent/Guardian: В. 1.
-Medical History (To be completed & signed by parent) Is child allergic to anything?
-No Yes If yes describe in detail: 2.
-(If yes is checked, parents will need to fill out an Allergy Action Plan) Is child currently under a doctor's care?
+Name of Child: Birthdate: Name of Parent/Guardian: Address of Parent/Guardian: Parent/Guardian Signature: Medical History (To be completed & signed by parent) Is child allergic to anything?
+No Yes If yes describe in detail: (If yes is checked, parents will need to fill out an Allergy Action Plan) Is child currently under a doctor's care?
 No Yes If yes, for what reason?
-3. Is child on any continuous medication?
+Is child on any continuous medication?
 No Yes If yes, what?
-4. Any previous hospitalizations or operations?
+Any previous hospitalizations or operations?
 No Yes If yes, when and for what?
-5.6.
 Any history of significant previous diseases or recurrent illness?
 NoYes; Diabetes?
 NoYes; Convulsions?
 NoYes; Heart trouble?
 NoYes If others, what?
 Does child have any physical disabilities?
-No Yes If yes, please describe: A. Physical examination: This examination must be completed and signed by a licensed physician, an authorized agent currently approved by the NC Board of Medical Examiners (or a comparable board from bordering states), a certified nurse practitioner, or a public health nurse meeting DHHS standards for EPSDT program.
-Height Phone number
+No Yes If yes, please describe: Physical examination: This examination must be completed and signed by a licensed physician, an authorized ager currently approved by the NC Board of Medical Examiners (or a comparable board from bordering states), a certification nurse practitioner, or a public health nurse meeting DHHS standards for EPSDT program.
+Height% Weight% Head Eyes Ears Nose Teeth Throat Neck Hea Chest ABD/GU Ext Neurological System Skin Results of TB test, if given: Type: Date: Normal: Abnormal: Should activities be limited?
+No Yes If yes, explain: Any other recommendations: Is child up to date on all of his/her immunizations?
+Yes No If no, please explain: Date of Examination:/ Signature & Title of authorized examiner